SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 <LogsOutro/>

 :::note
-If one of the specified performance counters cannot be loaded on startup, a warning will be printed, but the application will not fail fast.
+A warning message will be printed if any one of the specified performance counters cannot be loaded on startup.
+The application will not fail fast with this warning.
 It is expected that some performance counters may not exist on some systems due to different OS configuration.
 :::

 ## Sample log messages